The Leray-Hirsch Theorem for equivariant oriented cohomology of flag varieties: The Leray-Hirsch isomorphism

 \subsection{Formal group algebras and the $T$-equivariant oriented cohomology of a point \cite[\S3] {calmeszainoullinezhong:equivariant} \cite[\S2] {calmespetrovzainoulline:invariants}}

-The study of $T$-equivariant oriented cohomology begins with the algebraic description of $S=\BBh_T(\pt)$ in \cite[Thm~3.3] {calmeszainoullinezhong:equivariant}.
-Let $R[[\Lambda]]$ be the ring of formal power series in a set of variables $x_\lambda$, indexed by $\Lambda$ and considered as a topological ring with the adic topology defined by the ideal generated by $\{\, x_\lambda\mid \lambda\in \Lambda\,\}$.
+The study of $T$-equivariant oriented cohomology begins with the algebraic description of $R=\BBh_T(\pt)$.
+Let $F$ be the associated formal group law and let $R[[\Lambda]]$ be the ring of formal power series in a set of variables $x_\lambda$, indexed by $\Lambda$ and considered as a topological ring with the adic topology defined by the ideal generated by $\{\, x_\lambda\mid \lambda\in \Lambda\,\}$.
 Define the \emph{formal group algebra of $\Lambda$} to be the quotient